The top 10 personal loans in Canada in 2022

 What is a secured personal loan?

 A secured personal loan is backed by collateral.
 This is an asset like a home, vehicle or other property.
-The lender may take that asset from you should you default on your loan.
+A car title loan is a great example.
+The lender may take your vehicle from you if you default on your loan.
 This is the same concept as a car loan or home mortgage.
 These loans are offered at lower interest rates than unsecured loans.
 The larger the loan, the more likely it is to be secured.

 What are the advantages and disadvantages of a secured personal loan?